thomaxxl/safrs/README.md

 sudo python3 setup.py install
 ```

-The example can then be started with
+The examples can then be started with
 ```
 $ PYTHONPATH=. python3 examples/demo_relationship.py "your-interface-ip"
 ```